Artists make the most profit selling their music on Selar

-Selar is the best way to sell online in Nigeria, Ghana & Kenya.
+Selar is the best way to sell.
 If I am to be more descriptive, I’d say; Selar is a platform that enables creators, entrepreneurs & artists to sell their digital or physical products in multi-currency, and they get their profits straight to their bank account or mobile money.

 What we’ve done thus far is, create this very simple platform where a creator can signup, create a profile, and start selling almost anything in less than 3 minutes.